Entitlement for bus passes

 On 6 April 2010, the age at which people become eligible for concessionary travel changed.
 This was in line with changes which are being made to the state pension age.

-You may apply for a disabled bus pass at any age.
+You can apply for a disabled person's bus pass at any age.

 Herts SG1 2GH